 1stTemple – idolatry

 2ndTemple – baseless hatred against brothers

 The rabbis teach that, in reality, both sins were present at each destruction.
-Besides being a direct infraction of the two greatest commandments (love Adonai, love neighbor), what else do these destructions have common?
+Besides being a direct infraction of the two greatest commandments (love Adonai, love neighbor), what else do these destructions have in common?
 Meditating on this, I had a realization about the sense of anger.
-The Bible says to, “BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger, 27 and do not give the devil an opportunity.”
+The Bible says to: “BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger, 27 and do not give the devil an opportunity.”

 According to psychology, anger is a secondary emotion; meaning, it is rooted in the more primary emotion of fear.
 Anger is the “fight” side of the “fight or flight (or freeze)” instinct that one has when faced with danger or a threat.
 With fear and anger, one’s heart rate accelerates, blood pressure rises, and adrenaline increases blood circulation to the muscles.
 These physical responses enable one to run quickly, or to stand and fight the enemy or threat one is facing.

 These physical responses can save your life if you meet a bear in the woods.
 But, while they enable the physical body to perform with increased speed and strength, they simultaneously decrease one’s executive brain.
 In other words, anger (and fear) reduces one’s ability to perform risk assessment.
 One’s actions are managed without forethought about how they will affect the future.
 These emotions are pinpointed on the moment of threat with survival being the only goal in sight.
 The sad part, is that what we perceive as a threat can simply be someone else’s opinion.
 This is especially true in the age of lightning fast global communication and social media.